Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows.md

 You can also use cmake-gui (double-click on cmake-gui in the cmake/bin directory) and avoid using the command-prompt altogether if you wish (although you're on your own in figuring out how to enter all the cmake configuration options in the gui).

+#### Advanced CMAKE Options

 -DUSE_ALT_ICONS=(0|1) Defaults to 0.
 Install/use alternative teal-colored Sigil application icon.

 The following three cmake options are used to manually specify which Python3 you want to use when building Sigil instead of relying on the included cmake utilities to try and automatically find a suitable version.
-They can come in handy it you have multiple versions of Python 3 installed on your computer.
+They can come in handy if you have multiple versions of Python 3 installed on your computer.

 -DPYTHON_LIBRARY=`<the full path to the python3.x library (ex. python38.lib)>`

 -DPYTHON_INCLUDE_DIR=`<the path to the directory where python3.x's header files (python.h) can be found>`

 -DPYTHON_EXECUTABLE=`<the full path to the python3.x binary (python.exe)>`

+**NOTE:** those using cmake 3.18.1 or higher can use the newer FindPython3 cmake module for locating the pieces of Python3 that Sigil needs to compile.
+The build process defaults to the old FindPython.
+Add -DTRY_NEWER_FINDPYTHON3=1 to your CMAKE configure command to use it.
+Newer versions of the above  options to specify a particular version of Python3 (in case you have multiple Pythons installed) would be as follows:

+-DPython3_LIBRARIES=`<the full path to the python3.x library (ex. python38.lib)>`

+-DPython3_INCLUDE_DIRS=`<the path to the directory where python3.x's header files (python.h) can be found>`

+-DPython3_EXECUTABLE=`<the full path to the python3.x binary (python.exe)>`

 If you don't want to build/include the bundled Python environment in the Sigil installer, use the -DPKG_SYSTEM_PYTHON=0 in the CMake configure command to disable it. **NOTE**: you'll have to configure an external Python interpeter for running Sigil plugins.
 The "Use Bundled Python" feature will be unavailable.